 Pollard says Windies bowling was 'erratic' in first T20I

-AUCKLAND, New Zealand (CMC) — West Indies captain Kieron Pollard said undisciplined bowling was at the heart of his side's five-wicket loss against New Zealand in the first Twenty20 International on Friday.
+AUCKLAND, New Zealand (CMC) — West Indies Captain Kieron Pollard said indisciplined bowling was at the heart of his side's five-wicket loss against New Zealand in the first Twenty20 International yesterday.

 Ragged bowling sunk the Windies, after an explosive batting display from Pollard defied a devastating spell from Lockie Ferguson to drag them back into contention in the rain-marred contest at Eden Park.